Facility Site ID: 8100630

 Brownfields Public Funding: $252,000.00

-Site Status
+Cleanup Status

-Current Site Use
+Site History And Current Use

-The Park Laundry parcel is a gravel parking lot.
+Today, the Park Laundry parcel is a gravel parking lot.

-The Park Laundry parcel is a gravel parking lot.
+Today, the Park Laundry parcel is a gravel parking lot.

 Currently, the Park Laundry property and parcels to the north and south of it are parking lots.